 The system by which they found one another was very similar to the traditional arranged marriages in Japan and employed matchmakers who used pictures sent by the men to try and find a suitable spouse.
 They would then marry them officially in Japan and it would be legal for the wives to travel to America to be with their new husbands.

 Later in the 20th century, mail order brides were often featured in catalogs and a man could choose a woman to meet and marry from almost anywhere in the world.

 Though there are many people who look down upon this practice it is important to note that, as has always been the case, women were willing participants in this system.
 They submitted pictures and information about themselves and were certainly never required to marry anyone whom they did not want to.

 For many women it served as an opportunity to meet a man that they felt would make a better husband than the men in their own country.

 The Fall of The Iron Curtain - The Birth of the Russian Mail Order Bride

 After the First World War and the passage of strict immigration restrictions the mail order bride business in the United States virtually died out until the 1970s.
-Then it slowly started again matching American men to Asian women, initially Filipinas.
+Then it slowly started again, helping American men to find Asian wives, initially Filipinas.
 It remained a small, business though until the fall of the Soviet Union in 1991.